 Buffets are a great way to serve food for any size gathering as long as they are set up in a functional way.
 With a table progression that makes sense; plates, food, silverware and then, beverages.
 Remember that the key is to make it easy and understandable for your guests as they serve themselves.
 The next time you set your buffet, take a moment to plan your spread and the result will be a more flowing (and happy) buffet line.

-Do you have any buffet tips?
-Share your thoughts in the comments sections below!
+Do you have any buffet table set up tips or questions?
+Share your them in the comments sections below!